GLOBAL MARKETS-Stocks gain on earnings, U.S. data, bonds fall

 By Herbert Lash

-NEW YORK, April 25 (Reuters) - World equity markets rose and bond prices fell on Thursday as data indicated the U.S. labor market remains resilient despite recent signs of slower growth, while earnings that are beating lowered expectations helped buoy investor sentiment.
+NEW YORK, April 25 (Reuters) - World equity markets advanced on Thursday as data indicated the U.S. labor market remains resilient despite other recent signs of slower growth, while higher-than-expected corporate earnings buoyed the economic outlook and led bond prices lower.

 Wall Street opened higher, following gains in Europe, where markets were lifted on growing expectations the European Central Bank will soon cut interest rates.